Skip to content

 Optional saved favourites

-Saved filter favourites build on top of the filtering system, but they live in an optional contrib app and have their own installation and persistence concerns.
+Saved favourites build on top of the filtering system, but they live in an optional contrib app and have their own installation and persistence concerns.

-See Saved Filter Favourites.
+See Saved Favourites.